Skip to content

 Most older vendors still issue Open Badges 2.0, verifiable only while their platform is online.
 A badge that breaks once you leave the vendor was never really the earner's.

-How a credential earns trust.
+How a certificate earns trust.

 1. Define · You